HiDefStatic/portfolio/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Hello and welcome to the Github for my portfolio site

+My site includes:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration

-* Database creation
+* HTML

-* Database initialization
+* CSS

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bootstrap

-* ...
+* Javascript

+There are a few poorly hidden Easter Eggs. *hint* font awesome